cjbottaro/ecto_pools_connection_cache/README.md

     end
     ```

+## IMPORTANT

-Note that it requires a special adapter to work (one that disables query
+It requires a special adapter to work with multiple databases
-caching).
+(one that disables query caching).
 You can get one for Postgres here:

 https://github.com/cjbottaro/ecto_adapters_postgres_without_cache